Orientation

 http://atc.tamu.edu

 Held annually in mid-August, T-Camp is a three-day, two-night extended orientation program for transfer and other non-traditional students entering Texas A&M in the summer and fall semesters.
-Peer counselors, as well as faculty and staff, speak on topics such as student involvement, academic and campus resources, personal development, community-building, and traditions.
+Peer counselors, as well as faculty and staff, speak on topics such as student involvement, academic and campus resources, personal development, Texas A&M Core Values, and university traditions.
 In addition to providing educational programs, staff also lead large-group social activities and facilitate conversations within small discussion groups.

 For more information on T-Camp and how to register for a session, please visit the ATC website listed above.